Hetan07/Single-Label-Music-Classifier/README.md

+# Single Label Music Genre Classifier

 A single-label music genre classifier system based on the training dataset provided by the [GTZAN](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)
 Dataset on Kaggle.

+This is my initial project made while my course on Machine Learning.

+For a more experimental project, I also decided to extend this project to predict [multiple genres](https://github.com/Hetan07/Multi-Label-Music-Genre-Classifier) at the same time.

-This is my initial project and decided to work with traditional machine-learning algorithms namely:
+Here, I decided to work with traditional machine-learning algorithms namely:

 - K-Nearest Neighbours